sourcegraph/about/blogposts/2022/sourcegraph-non-devs.md

 _This section is written by Joel Kwartler, the Product Manager for Code Insights.
 He’s a brilliant, genuinely kind human being who’s being played by Brad Pitt in an upcoming HBO biopic._

-As a product manager at a fast growing startup, I frequently need to know how our features interact, which analytics metrics other teammates have already built, and which product team processes or standards exist versus those that haven’t been built out yet.
+As a product manager at a fast-growing startup, I frequently need to know how our features interact, which analytics metrics other teammates have already built, and which product team processes or standards exist versus those that haven’t been built out yet.
 I use Sourcegraph to help me quickly answer these types of questions.

 ### What actions do our metrics track?